Our director, Rachel Pack

 Rachel Pack grew up in Auburn, WA in a close-knit family.
 Singing in choirs since fourth grade, Rachel knew she wanted to teach music in sixth grade when her choral director let her be a section leader.

 In high school, Rachel was in the chamber, concert, jazz, and a cappella choirs.
 Recognizing her love of music, Rachel’s choir director (and current Jet Cities member!), Karen (Frerichs) Caldwell, gave her the opportunity to teach the beginning level choir and direct them in concert.
 She also put Rachel in touch with the principal of a nearby middle school; there Rachel established and ran an after-school choir club during her junior and senior years of high school.

-Rachel received her Bachelors Degree in Music Education, with an emphasis in Choral Music, from Pacific Lutheran University in 2014.
+Rachel received a Bachelors of Music Education, with an emphasis in Choral Music, from Pacific Lutheran University in 2014.
 She currently is living her dream of teaching high school choir at Tahoma High School in Maple Valley, WA.
 The program has two choir teachers and about 300 students.
 She LOVES her job and her students!

 Rachel was introduced to barbershop music in high school, and immediately fell in love with the genre and the community.
 Her first barbershop quartet was The Four Get Me Nots, which won a wildcard spot by virtue of their high regional competition score, and competed at the 2015 Sweet Adelines International competition in Las Vegas, NV.

 Additionally, Rachel has the honor of being one of two clinicians for Harmony Explosion Northwest, which is three days full of barbershop education and fun for young men and women, ages 13 to 25.
 HX, as it's known, offers these young men and women vocal instruction at an affordable price; an opportunity to sing with and learn from talented performers; a crash course in the intricacies of four- and eight-part, a cappella harmony; and, the opportunity to learn about singing technique and stage presence.